laboon/hoodpop/README.md

 ruby hood_pop.rb ruby_file

-This will output to the screen the following data:
+This will output to the screen the following data:<p>
      1. Tokens in the file<p>
      2. Parsing results of the file (an abstract syntax tree)<p>
      3. Bytecode after compilation<p>